Living in a northern climate with long cold winters, I am always looking for dramatic indoor plants to liven up my home.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

 Are you ready to welcome an areca palm into your home?
 Here’s what I’ll cover:

 What You’ll Learn

 These clumping palms feature multiple stems growing from the base and soft, narrow, feathery fronds each with approximately 40 to 60 pairs of leaflets.

 They grow about six to ten inches per year and mature plants range from five to eight feet tall when grown indoors.

 In USDA Hardiness Zones 10 and above, they can be planted outdoors and can reach up to 30 feet tall at maturity.

 Areca palms have several common names, including golden cane, butterfly, yellow, and bamboo palm.

-These members of the Arecaceae family are endemic to Madagascar, where they can be found in a very specific habitat of slightly acidic, sandy, rocky soil near the sea.
+These members of the Arecaceae or Palm family are true palms and are endemic to Madagascar, where they can be found in a very specific habitat of slightly acidic, sandy, rocky soil near the sea.